ashuwhy/4thcipher/README.md

 The 4thCipher's strength lies in its ability to:

-* **Obscure Plaintext:** The RNK encoding effectively masks the original plaintext, making it difficult to perform frequency analysis or other known-plaintext attacks.
+* **Obscure Plaintext:** The RNK encoding effectively masks the original plaintext, making performing frequency analysis or other known-plaintext attacks challenging.
 * **Implicit Key Exchange:** By embedding the RNK within the plaintext modification, the 4thCipher eliminates the need for separate secure key exchange for these values.
-* **Efficiency of Matrix Operations:** By applying the Hill cipher to the entire encoded message at once, the cipher leverages the efficiency of matrix multiplication.
+* **Efficiency of Matrix Operations:** By applying the Hill cipher to the entire encoded message simultaneously, the cipher leverages the efficiency of matrix multiplication.

 However, vulnerabilities remain: